Copyright Infringement: How to Protect Your Work

 What should I do if someone uses my work without permission?

 Start by identifying the infringement, then send a cease-and-desist letter notifying the infringer of the violation and demanding that they stop using your work without permission.
 If the infringement persists, you can take legal action in court.
-However, if you want financial compensation, settling the copyright dispute through mediation or negotiation might be a better option.
+However, if you want financial compensation, an intellectual property dispute solicitor can guide on mediation or negotiation, which might be a better option.

 To enforce your copyright in the UK, start by sending a cease and desist letter.
 If the infringement continues, you can go ahead to take legal action.
 Mediation or negotiation are also alternative methods you can consider to resolve the dispute.